CompuTec/computec-docs/docs/webup/other/extension-manual-installation.md

 These extensions are currently not available in the public store.
 Install them manually using the provided installation packages until they are validated by Google.
 :::

-### Step 2: Install the extensions for the Google Chrome browser
+### Step 2: Install the extensions for Google Chrome

 1. Open the **Google Chrome** browser.